 The Impacts of Accidental Limb Loss or Amputation

 Even in situations where a minor amputation occurs, it can impact the victim for the remainder of their life.
-Some of the damages suffered from a loss of limb or amputation include:
+Some of the damages suffered from a loss of a limb or amputation include:

 - Pain and suffering incurred due to the injuries both in the months after the injury and for the rest of the victim’s life.